 - rapid weight loss followed by weight gain

 - diets high in refined carbohydrates and calories but low in fiber

-- existing food allergies, like celiac disease or lactose intolerance, that are being ignored
+- ignoring existing food allergies, like celiac disease

 Gallbladder problems can be painful and, in some cases, dangerous.
 Eating the right foods — and avoiding the wrong ones, namely those high in fat — can help improve and protect the health of your gallbladder.
 Ultimately, a diet for a healthy gallbladder will benefit your overall health, keeping your whole body healthier in the long run.